morgan4491/kanban_board_token/README.md

   * Application server API verifies login requests, creates and signs tokens, and validates that API requests for tickets and users include an authenticated token.

-  * Application's client stores tokens in `localStorage` and passes tokens to the server API with each request.
+  * Application's client stores tokens in `cookies` and passes tokens to the server API with each request.

   * Application must be deployed to Render.